-Check with your doctor as soon as possible if you have any problems while taking CODALGIN FORTE or CODALGIN, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.
+Check with your doctor as soon as possible if you have any problems while taking CODALGIN FORTE, even if you do not think the problems are connected with the medicine or are not listed in this leaflet.

 After using it

-Keep CODALGIN FORTE and CODALGIN in a cool dry place where the temperature stays below 30°C and protect from light.
+Keep CODALGIN FORTE in a cool dry place where the temperature stays below 30°C and protect from light.

 Do not store it, or any other medicines, in a bathroom or near a sink.

 Do not leave it in the car or on windowsills.

 Do not take CODALGIN FORTE if the tablets do not look quite right.